 Art Forums

-Every two months in 2024, a local artist of note makes a presentation on some aspect of being an artist.
+In addition to exhibits and concerts, MVAC invites a local artist of note to make a presentation on some aspect of being an artist.
 You get to ask questions, meet other artists and art fans, and enjoy the current art and quilt exhibits.
+Watch this page for updates as new forums are added.

 You are invited on